 Open Access Policy

-"Bulletin of Restorative Medicine" is an open access journal.
+"Bulletin of Rehabilitation Medicine" is an open access journal.
 All articles are made freely available to readers immediatly upon publication.

 Our open access policy is in accordance with the Budapest Open Access Initiative (BOAI) definition - it means that articles have free availability on the public internet, permitting any users to read, download, copy, distribute, print, search, or link to the full texts of these articles, crawl them for indexing, use them for any other lawful purpose, without financial, legal, or technical barriers other than those inseparable from gaining access to the internet itself.